xiaxiao0602/P2G/README.md

 ## Dataset

 We use the publicly available [CTSpine1k](https://github.com/MIRACLE-Center/CTSpine1K) dataset.
-After automatic segmentation with TotalSegmentator and manual quality control, each vertebra is represented as a point cloud with two annotations:
+After manual quality control, each vertebra is represented as a point cloud with two annotations:

 - **Entry Point**: A keypoint at the junction of transverse process and superior articular process.
 - **Contact Region**: A binary mask on the posterior arch (lamina, spinous process base, articular processes) ensuring stable guide placement.